 a born-again Christian.
 For a decade he hosted a show on a religious

-station in Los Angeles and is still a much in demand public speaker!
+station in Los Angeles and was a much in demand public speaker!

 man of many talents, Duffy also does several newscasts